shakfu/buildpy/go/buildpy/README.md

 ### Tool Dependencies

-At first, I though I could code everything in go and just use the standard library, but I opted to use thirdparty executables instead:
+At first, I though I could code everything in go and just use the standard library, but I opted to use check if thirdparty executables are avalable on the system and use them if they are found:

 ```golang
 "git" 				// downloading code from git repos